PersiaML/tutorials/src/model-checkpointing/index.md

 A PerisaML model contains two parts: the dense part and the sparse part (embeddings).

-Since PyTorch is used for defining the dense part, it can be used directly for saving the dense part, see [Saving and Loading Models].
+Since PyTorch is used for defining the dense part, it can be used directly for saving the dense part, see [Saving and Loading Models](https://pytorch.org/tutorials/beginner/saving_loading_models.html).

 For the sparse part, we need to use PersiaML API to do model checkpointing.